MontassarTn/montassar.github.io/README.md

 ### Object Detection Using Adaptive Mask R-CNN in Optical Remote Sensing Images
 Enhancing object detection in optical remote sensing images through the utilization of Adaptive Mask R-CNN.
 Our approach involved fine-tuning Mask R-CNN using PyTorch on satellite imagery to achieve precise image segmentation and object detection.
 Despite the given data consisting solely of bounding boxes for object classes and corresponding images, we implemented a novel process.
 We leveraged transformers, specifically SAM-ViT-Huge, to process these bounding boxes, generating masks for each object.
 These masks were then fed into Mask R-CNN for training.

+### AI-Generated vs Human Text Classification
+Fine-tuned the DeBERTaV3 model to classify AI-generated versus human-written text, using stratified Kaggle datasets split by labels (0 for human, 1 for AI).
+My process included preprocessing text into tokenized sequences with padding masks, building data pipelines via TensorFlow’s tf.data API, and implementing a learning rate scheduler with gradual decay.
+The Keras-based model, with DeBERTaV3 as the backbone, trained over three epochs to optimize accuracy.
+The resulting model effectively identifies text origin, distinguishing between human and AI-generated content.

 ## Certifications
 **Building Transformer-Based Natural Language Processing Applications @ Nvidia** [Show credential](https://learn.nvidia.com/certificates?id=ahaye6feRYeSQh06u6mn8g)